Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

 - The legacy REPL is intentionally preserved for command compatibility.
 Its remaining extraction into smaller command handlers is maintenance work, not a condition for using the modern media pipeline.
+- Setup state is scoped to one application data directory.
+Explicitly choosing a different data directory correctly creates a separate first-run state.
+- Sending a file to trash and updating SQLite cannot be one operating-system transaction.
+Mariana journals and reconciles that boundary on restart, but a native trash facility that is unavailable or refuses a file remains an explicit failure.